krishnap25/krishnap25.github.io/_pages/about.md

   - /about.html
 ---

 I'm a visiting researcher (postdoc) at Google Research in the Federated Learning team.
-I'm interested in machine learning, artifical intelligence, optimization and robustness broadly, and specifically in the setting of federated learning, and text generation.
+I'm interested in machine learning, artificial intelligence, optimization and robustness broadly, and specifically in the setting of federated learning, and text generation.

 I obtained my PhD from the Paul G. Allen School of Computer Science & Engineering at the **University of Washington**, where I was fortunate to be advised by [Zaid Harchaoui](http://faculty.washington.edu/zaid/) and [Sham Kakade](https://sham.seas.harvard.edu/).